Frolotey1/EssenseStream/README.md

 This library was created because it accepts to realize different essenses such as: variables, types, string paths and etc. more safety and solid.

 # Dependencies
-This library has five dependencies which will need to include in your project for supporting correct working of the project's code.
+This library has five dependencies which will need to include in your project for supporting correct working of the project's code: iostream sstream, string, filesystem, fstream.

 # Header File Of The Library
 The library's code is located in the header file .h in the EssenseStream.h